saxenism/miden-vm/docs/src/design/programs.md

 A *syscall* block does not have any children.
 Thus, it must be leaf node in the tree.

+### Dyn block
+A **dyn** block is used to describe a node whose target is specified dynamically via the stack.
+When the VM encounters a *dyn* block, it executes a program which hashes to the target specified by the top of the stack.
+Thus, it has a dynamic target rather than a hardcoded target.
+In order to execute a *dyn* block, the VM must be aware of a program with the hash value that is specified by the top of the stack.
+Otherwise, the execution fails.

+TODO: diagram

+A *dyn* block does not have any children.
+Thus, it must be leaf node in the tree.

 ### Span block
 A **span** block is used to describe a linear sequence of operations.
 When the VM encounters a *span* block, it breaks the sequence of operations into batches and groups according to the following rules:
 * A group is represented by a single field element.
 Thus, assuming a single operation can be encoded using 7 bits, and assuming we are using a 64-bit field, a single group may encode up to 9 operations or a single immediate value.